-The process is facililated by RMD and a Risk Control Self Assessment ("RCSA") process has been implemented to enable management to identify and assess the risks under their areas of supervision and control on a continual basis.
+The process is facilitated by RMD and a Risk Control Self Assessment ("RCSA") process has been implemented to enable management to identify and assess the risks under their areas of supervision and control on a continual basis.
 This serves as a trigger point to determine Key Risk Indicators ("KRIs") for operational risk monitoring purposes.

 The Operational Risk Management Unit ("ORMU") plays a centralised function for operational risk management oversight within the RMD and it is independent of any other functions within the Bank.
-Exception reports are produced on a regular basis, highlighting material operational risk related issues to the Compliance and Risk Oversight Committee ("CROC"), BRMC as well as the Management Committee Meeting - Group Risk And Compliance ("MCM-GRC") for risk monitoring and appropriate level of management decision making.
+Exception reports are produced on a regular basis, highlighting material operational risk related issues to CROC, BRMC as well as the Management Committee Meeting - Group Risk And Compliance ("MCM-GRC") for risk monitoring and appropriate level of management decision making.
 Relevant training relating to Operational Risk areas such as Business Continuity Planning and Management are also provided.

-Concerns and breaches, if any, will be escalated to the Group Managing Director, CROC, MCM-GRC, BRMC and the Board.
+Concerns and breaches, if any, will be escalated to the Chief Risk Officer, CROC, MCM-GRC, BRMC and the Board.
 The same will be escalated to the Board committee(s) at the Group level.